Harryyadav/slate/source/includes/task_notes.md

 ---------- | -----------
-project_id | The id of the Project task_id    | The id of the Task automatic  | The Task Note was posted by a tool
+project_id | The id of the Project task_id    | The id of the Task

 ### Fields

 Field      | Required | Description
 ---------- |----------| -----------
 text       | Yes      | The note text automatic  | No       | Whether the Task Note was posted by a tool.
-Default is `true`.
+Default is `false`.